History of chemical engineering: The first chemical engineer

 Industrial chemistry was being practiced in the 1800s, and its study at British universities began with the publication by Friedrich Ludwig Knapp, Edmund Ronalds and Thomas Richardson of the important book Chemical Technology in 1848.
 By the 1880s the engineering elements required to control chemical processes were being recognized as a distinct professional activity.
 Chemical engineering was first established as a profession in the United Kingdom after the first chemical engineering course was given at the University of Manchester in 1887 by George E. Davis in the form of twelve lectures covering various aspects of industrial chemical practice.
 As a consequence George E. Davis is regarded as the world's first chemical engineer.
+In 1891 the world's first Bachelor's degrees in Chemical Engineering were granted at the Massachusetts Institute of Technology.
 Today, chemical engineering is a highly regarded profession.
 Chemical engineers with experience can become licensed Professional Engineers in the United States, aided by the National Society of Professional Engineers, or gain "Chartered" chemical-engineer status through the UK-based Institution of Chemical Engineers.